Current fluctuations in a semi-infinite line: Conclusion

 \section{Conclusion}

 In this article we examined a one dimensional semi-infinite SSEP connected to a particle reservoir at one end with a varied coupling strength.
-We carefully showed (\sref{Sect: Macro}) how to apply the well-known MFT approach in this non-equilibrium context, particularly for studying current fluctuations in the large time limit.
-In the MFT formalism, the slow coupling with reservoir introduces an additional contribution to the hydrodynamic Action.
-For the SSEP and the non-interacting case we have shown (\ref{Derive_Action_SSEP}) how this term can be obtained using an analysis which is simple to generalize for similar transport models.
-For the non-interacting case the variational problem of the MFT is solved giving explicit expression for the cgf of current (\sref{sec:NI hydro}).
-Not-surprisingly the analysis is able to capture the long-term memory of the initial condition reported earlier in similar context.
-For an indirect verification of the hydrodynamic theory we have reproduced the results for the non-interacting case using an exact solution starting with the microscopic dynamics (\sref{Sect: Micro}).
-For the SSEP both the variational and microscopic solutions are hard to obtain at this moment.
-We have used a standard perturbation method to derive the results of the first few cumulants of the current (\sref{sec:sep hydro}).
+We showed (\sref{Sect: Macro}) how to apply the well-known MFT approach in this non-equilibrium context for studying current fluctuations in the large time limit.
+In the MFT formalism, the slow coupling with reservoir brings an additional term to the hydrodynamic Action.
+For the SSEP, we presented (\ref{Derive_Action_SSEP}) a derivation of this term which is simple to generalize for similar transport models.
+Using the MFT formalizm we found explicit expression for the cgf of current (\sref{sec:NI hydro}) in the low density limit.
+We confirmed the MFT results using an exact solution starting with the microscopic dynamics (\sref{Sect: Micro}).
+Not-surprisingly the results show a long-term memory of the initial condition which was reported earlier in similar contexts.
+For arbitrary density we used a standard perturbation solution of the MFT to derive explicit results for the first few cumulants of the current (\sref{sec:sep hydro}).